src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started/installing.md

 # Installing Substrate and Terraform

+Most steps in the getting started guide only need to be performed once.
+This step is the exception.
+Everyone who's going to be running Substrate commands, writing Terraform code, or really interacting with AWS in any but the most superficial ways, should follow these steps.

 ## Substrate

 Substrate is distributed directly to customers.
 You'll have access to a feed of releases which includes links to download tarballs.
 Download the latest one for your platform.
 Then extract it by running a command like this from your downloads directory: